Labour market

 Employment rate by gender 65-69 years

 The share of employed men and women in the population aged 65-69 years.
-Data is pending for the EU.

 Source: Nordic statistics database, WORK02